-We provide a detailed Google Docs report with every order, with the full login details of each citation built.
+We provide a detailed Google Docs Sheet with every order, with the full login details of each citation built for future reference.

 We aim to turnaround all orders as quickly as we can without affecting the quality of our service.

 We carry out a full citation audit of your current citations with all orders.
 This is included in your report.

 All our work is carried out manually and no automated tools are used to build the citations

 To help improve indexation of the citations they are sent to an indexer tool.
 We also spin your descriptions to make each citation more unique.

 Our support and management team are based in the UK.

 All orders for our services come with a free citation audit so that we can work with you to point out areas that you may already have nailed on your own and areas that could be improved.
 Many business owners have already created a listing on Yellow Pages and Yelp, for instance, but may not have thought of creating citations on directories that are specific to their niche or locality.

 With our services, you won’t have to guess about which directories are worth placing a citation on.
 Just as your English teacher advised you to avoid citing online sources that aren’t credible when writing that term paper, you also want to avoid “junk” directories that don’t have the high authority that Google looks for.
 However, finding high-authority directories and posting your business information on them on your own can be a dull and time-consuming process.
 That’s why many businesses look for a way to outsource this work when they start considering localized SEO efforts.

 Our directories include geo-specific directories and niche-specific directories that cater only to the types of service your business offers.
 Google’s web crawlers recognize these directories as being high-authority for your geographical location and niche so that your overall SEO efforts can focus on getting the results you need for potential customers in your service area to find you.